-Usually the final condition (requirement) you'll need to meet is to make your advanced payment to the University and to upload a copy of your passport.
+Usually the final requirement is to make your advanced payment to the University and to upload a copy of your passport.

 Preparing for your visa application

-If you’re applying for a visa you’ll need to plan carefully as it can take a lot longer than you expect.
+If you’re applying for a visa you’ll need to plan carefully, it can take a lot longer than you expect!

-For a Tier 4 student visa, for example, one of the things you’ll need to do is show that you have enough money, and you’ll need to save this money in a bank account for at least 28 days before you apply.
+For a Student visa for example, one of the things you’ll need to do is show that you have enough money, and you’ll need to save this money in a bank account for at least 28 days before you apply.

 I've changed my mind and want to apply for a different course, is that possible?